ctrl+r

 Hitting ctrl+a ctrl+r [?] allows you to choose a command from your command history and insert it into your current pane.
 This works just like fzf, atuin, hstr, et al, but it also gives you a preview of what the screen looked like when you executed that command.

-You can also use the same interface to open a particular command from your history in replay mode using the ctrl+a f [?] binding.
+You can also use the same interface to open a particular command from your history in replay mode using the action/jump-history-command action.
 In effect, you can jump back to the exact moment in time you executed any command.

 Why not bind this directly in the shell?